 Jeanne Bean is a mixed media artist who lives in Stratford, Ontario.
 Jeanne has a home studio where she creates jewellery with metalsmithing and wire wrapping.
 She also works with metal clay and resins.
 Other talents are bead stringing and paper quilling.
 She has just started selling to the public at craft shows through her company Wire, Glass and Gem Designs.
 Jeanne also does custom work for various clients.

-Bringing: Findings (silver-plated, pewter, copper, and gold tone), individual beads (bone and stone), and seed beads.
+Bringing: Finished Jewelry (necklaces, bracelets); Findings (silver-plated, pewter, copper, and gold tone), individual beads (bone and stone), and Seed Beads.

 Using Bead Crochet, Needlework and Kumihimo Braiding, I create unique necklaces and bracelets with Japanese and Czech glass, pearls and leather in a rainbow of colours.
 Recently I have begun braiding leather on the Kumi disc.
 Both kits and finished pieces are available at my table.
 I shall be demonstrating Kumihimo braiding with beads throughout the show.